Penny Forse

-Penelope Ann Forse, née Yule (born 7 May 1949) is a female retired British middle-distance runner.
+Penelope Ann Forse, née Yule (born 7 June 1949) is a female retired British middle-distance runner who competed at the 1976 Summer Olympics.

-Athletics career

-Forse competed in the women's 1500 metres at the 1976 Summer Olympics without reaching the final.
+Biography

+At the 1976 Olympics Games in Montreal, Yule represented Great Britain in the women's 1500 metres.
+The following month Yule became the British 1500 metres champion after winning the British WAAA Championships title at the 1976 WAAA Championships and successfully retained the title at the title at the 1977 WAAA Championships.

 She finished seventh at the 1980 World Cross Country Championships, also winning a silver medal in the team competition.

 She represented England in the 3,000 metres event, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.

+Yule married Alan Forse in late 1979 and competed under her married name thereafter.